kaziasifjawwad/java_stack_helpline/jpa_hibernet/jpa_2023_c1_e2/README.md

 It will observe the instance whether there is any change on it or not and base on the change, it will update its value on the database.

-If there is any scenario when the instance changes but somehow, the change does not have any difference with its previous state, to hibernate will not commit it to the database.
+* If there is any scenario when the instance changes but somehow, the change does not have any difference with its previous state, hibernate will not commit it to the database.
 Since the instance's value did not have any noticeable change, to hibernate will not update its value to the database.

-Using remove method, we can remove it from database.
+* Using remove method, we can remove it from database.

 ```java
 em.remove(e1); // here e1 is an instance of product that was retrieved from db.